AbdallahAmrBeedo/ydpibot/README.md

 ---------------------------
 ## Credits

-YDPIbot was created by Abdallah Amr, Mostafa Osama, Tarek Shohdy, and Yomna Omar from Egypt-Japan University of Science andTechnology.
+YDPIbot was created by Abdallah Amr, Mostafa Osama, Tarek Shohdy, and Yomna Omar from Egypt-Japan University of Science and Technology.
 We would like to acknowledge the following libraries and tools that were used in the development of this project:

 - [YDLidar SDK](https://www.ydlidar.com/products/view/5.html)
 - [Adafruit Motor Shield library](https://learn.adafruit.com/adafruit-motor-shield/library-install)